Uzbekistan national football team: Early history

-1912 is considered the year of the birth of football in Uzbekistan, since it was then that football teams were created in Kokand.
-The first championship of Ferghana valley was held in 1914, the Uzbekistan SSR Championship was established in 1926, and the drawing of the Uzbekistan SSR Cup has been played since 1939.
-From 1924 to 1991 Uzbekistan was part of the Soviet Union (USSR) as the Uzbekistan Soviet Socialist Republic (UzSSR).

-In 1928, the Uzbekistan national football team was created, taking place in the Spartakiade, which included representatives of some European countries.
-In this tournament, the national team of Uzbekistan Soviet Socialist Republic held its first international match against Switzerland and won 8–4.

-Until mid-1991, Uzbekistan was part of the USSR and had its own national team as well as the rest of the Union republics, which mostly played matches within teams of the USSR, in particular in football tournaments of the Spartakiad of Peoples of the USSR.
-The Uzbekistan SSR national team participated in all draws of the Spartakiad of Peoples of the USSR football tournaments, and in 1986 reached the final, losing to the Ukrainian SSR (modern Ukraine) team 1–0, winning the silver medal.
-Throughout the history of the Soviet Union, Uzbekistan SSR was one of the six main centers of football development in the country, alongside Russia SFSR, Ukraine SSR, Belarus SSR, Georgia SSR and Armenia.
-The most powerful football clubs, as well as semi-professional and professional clubs were in the USSR Football League (Higher League, First League, Second League and Second League B) and USSR Cup.
-Nonprofessional clubs of the Uzbekistan SSR participated in the Uzbekistan SSR Championship and the Uzbekistan SSR Cup.

-After the dissolution of the Soviet Union, Uzbekistan gained independence, and a new Uzbekistan national team was organized.
+Since 1992, Uzbekistan gained independence and a new Uzbek national team was organized.
 The national team held its first match in 1992, a game against Tajikistan, in the framework of the 1992 Central Asian Cup (the tournament was held once, initiated by FIFA).
-In 1992, Uzbekistan was also a member of the CIS national football team, which existed for one year and replaced the USSR national football team and instead participated in Euro 1992.
-The Uzbekistan national team did not play the following year.
+In 1992, Uzbekistan was also a member of the CIS national football team and instead participated in Euro 1992.
+The Uzbek national team did not play the following year.

-Most of the former Soviet republics became members of UEFA (Russia, Ukraine, Belarus, Moldova, Latvia, Lithuania, Estonia, Georgia, Armenia and Azerbaijan).
+Most of the republics became members of UEFA (Russia, Ukraine, Belarus, Moldova, Latvia, Lithuania, Estonia, Georgia, Armenia and Azerbaijan).
 While Uzbekistan also wanted to become a member of UEFA, the rest of Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan and Turkmenistan), chose the Asian Football Confederation.
 In 2002, Kazakhstan became a member of UEFA for football development, but Uzbekistan chose to remain in the AFC.

 In 1994, the Uzbekistan Football Federation was officially adopted by the AFC and FIFA.
 In the same year Uzbekistan won the Uzbekistan Independence Cup.